AP-Back/Ubuntu-SSH/README.md

 4. After few mins the script will spam *SSH* in Terminal , Enjoy !

+Supported runners and hardware resources

+Hardware specification for Windows and Linux virtual machines:

+1. 2-core CPU

+2. 7 GB of RAM memory

+3. 14 GB of SSD disk space

 #### Credits and Thanks to People Who Helped me ####

 Script Made by [***Aryan Sinha***](https://github.com/techyminati)